dappnode/DAppNodeDocs/docs/user/faq/general.md

 </details>

 <details>
-  <summary>What hardware do I need to run a DAppNode?</summary>
+  <summary>What hardware do I need to run a Dappnode?</summary>
   <div>
     <div>
-  You can run the DAppNode platform on various machines ranging from low-end hardware (such as old laptops) to high-end hardware (such as high performance servers).
+  You can run the Dappnode platform on various machines ranging from low-end hardware (such as old laptops) to high-end hardware (such as high performance servers).
   <br /><br />
   The resources you need will depend on how many and which kind packages you are going to run.
   <br /><br />